Up to 60% off sofas & mattresses — limited‑time deals.

 Which one works best for frequent overnight guests?

-The 104” Sectional Sleeper is the most guest-ready thanks to the pull-out bed and built-in storage for blankets and pillows.
+The 104” Sectional Sleeper is the strongest choice for overnight guests because it adds a pull-out bed and built-in storage for bedding.

 I work on a laptop from the couch—what’s the best pick?